eat-sleep-code/camera/README.md

 This branch contains a work-in-progress migration to utilize the PiCamera 2 library.

-- This software is in the early stages of development and may include syntax or runtime issues
+- This software is in the stages of development and may include syntax or runtime issues
-- The ISO value cannot be currently set
-- The UI changes have not been started

 ---